confluentinc/ccloud-sdk-go-v1-public/README.md

 ./compile
 ```

-Copy the relevant generated files from their directories into the root of this project.
+Copy the relevant generated files from their directories into the root of this project and open a PR.